aloukikjoshi/blogi/README.md

 ## 🌐 Deployment

-Blogi is fully deployed online for a seamless experience:
+commonminds is fully deployed online for a seamless experience:
 - **Frontend & Backend:** Deployed on [Vercel](https://vercel.com/).
 - **Database:** Hosted on **Azure PostgreSQL** for reliable and scalable data storage.